-Part 1 “Functional Foods and Cardiovascular Disease,” describes the epidemiology and biomarkers of cardiovascular disease, explores functional and bioactive lipid mediators in modulating precursors, and the effects of funcational food, bioactive compounds on biomarkers of cardiovascular disease and information regarding virgin olive oils ability to improve semen quality altered by hypercholesterolemic diets in rabbits.
+In Part 1, “Functional Foods and Cardiovascular Disease,” describes the epidemiology and biomarkers of cardiovascular disease, explores functional and bioactive lipid mediators in modulating precursors and the effects of functional food, investigates bioactive compounds on biomarkers of cardiovascular disease, and provides information regarding virgin olive oil's ability to improve semen quality altered by hpercholesterolemic diets in rabbits.

-Part 2 “Functional Foods and Cancer” examines how functional foods affect cancer, specifically plants and plant-based products against cancer, the cytotoxic and anti-proliferative activity of high molecular weight pectin and modified citrus pectin, and discusses the awareness of chemotherapy and functional food interaction.
+In Part 2, “Functional Foods and Cancer,” examines how functional food affect cancer, specifically plants and plant based products, the cytotoxic and anti-proliferative activity of high molecular weight pectin, modified citrus pectin, and discusses the awareness of chemotherapy and functional food interaction.

-Part 3 “Functional Foods and Obesity” discusses biomarkers and bioactive compounds for obesity.
+In Part 3, “Functional Foods and Obesity,” discusses biomarkers and bioactive compounds for obesity.

-Part 4 “Functional Foods and Diabetes” describes the epidemiology of diabetes and functional foods for type 2 diabetes.
+In Part 4, “Functional Foods and Diabetes,” describes the epidemiology of diabetes and functional foods for type 2 diabetes.

-Part 5 “Functional Foods and Mental Health” presents information regarding the improvement of cognitive function in obesity using an appropriate diet in the context of psychodietics, and the active principles in functional foods with antianxiety and sntidepressant effects.
+In Part 5, "Functional Foods and Mental Health," presents information regarding the improvement of cognitive function in obesity using an appropriate diet in the context of psychodietics and the active principles in functional foods with antianxiety and antidepressant effects.

-In order to get the most out of this edition, it is recommended to read each chapter completely and to also review the summary paragraphs that are concluded in each chapter.
+**In order to get the most out of this edition, we recommend reading each chapter completely and to also review the summary paragraphs that conclude each chapter.
 These summaries lay out the main take-aways from the chapter and help to put the chapter as a whole into perspective.
-Also, the reader should complete the end of chapter questions after each chapter to ensure that the information presented is being retained and understood.
-Both of these components will assist the reader in studying and comprehending the material.